 Former Senator Mary Landrieu

 Mary Landrieu, a lobbyist who served as Senator for Louisiana from 1997 through 2015, is a paid consultant who has been advocating Bayou Bridge on behalf of Energy Transfer Partners.
-Landrieu is also registered to lobby for the Louisiana Coastal Protection and Restoration Authority, which presents a major conflict of interest for the regulatory body which must approve of the Bayou Bridge pipeline before it can be built.
+Landrieu is also registered to lobby for the Louisiana Coastal Protection and Restoration Authority, which presents a major conflict of interest for the regulatory body, whose approval ETP needed to secure before building Bayou Bridge.

 The Landrieu family is heavily involved in Louisiana politics; her father Moon Landrieu was mayor of New Orleans and her brother Mitch Landrieu is a former Lieutenant Governor and is currently the mayor of New Orleans.